RepentInk/amo_intern_backend/README.md

 * Note: All branch names should be lowercaps
 * run npm install when you pull from new branch
 * start the app with: npm run start
-* *npx typeorm-ts-node-commonjs migration:run -- -d path-to-datasource-config*
-* with js file -> *typeorm migration:run -- -d path-to-datasource-config*
+* with js file -> *npx typeorm migration:run -d dist/database/datasource.config*
 * run dummy data with: *typeorm migration:run*